 The 2nd line shows the print head currently selected, the direction of travel for the product and the programmed SPEED.

-The lower half two lines of the display shows the message entered for printing.
-This may represent one or two lines of code.
+The lower half of the display shows the message entered for printing.
+This may represent one, two, three or four lines of code.